curiostegui/Instacart-customer-segmentation-analysis/analysis-report.md

 ![](Python-Images/Orders_by_customer.png)<!-- -->

 The majority of customers place a have placed a few orders (1-10).
-This tell us there is very few customers that make repeat purchsess.
+This tell us there is very few customers that make repeat purchases.
 Retention may be a possible challenge with this customer dataset.

 ### Basket size